DuncanRitchie/blog/src/content/posts/2022/boolean-html-attributes-in-angular.md

 tags: ['Software']
 ---

+_Edited in June 2023 to mention the empty string._

 # Boolean HTML attributes in Angular

 I’ve been learning [Angular](https://angular.io) and using it to make a website at work.
 I made a component that could work in two different modes, so I had a boolean (`true`/`false`) variable in the component to represent which mode the component was in.
 Some aspects of the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) then are changed according to the variable, such as some attributes that are themselves boolean.